 Geothermal units provide heat or direct heat away from your home with the help of closed underground loops.
 However, you need not install separate loops for this purpose.

-When installing a heating or cooling unit, many people are worried whether it’s a safe option.
+When installing a heating or cooling unit, many people are worried about whether it’s a safe option.
 With geothermal heat pumps, there’s nothing to worry about.
-These systems are safe and reliable and you can install them without worrying about the safety of your family.
+These systems are safe and reliable, and you can install them without worrying about your family's safety.